sun-0704/UFRI/README.md

 # UFRI
-Urban Functional Region Identification (UFRI) Dataset on Remote Sensing Images, which is publicly available at [here](https://pan.baidu.com/s/1ZMpZhzifnengh0aVgyVTlg).
+Urban Functional Region Identification (UFRI) Dataset, which is publicly available at [here](https://pan.baidu.com/s/1ZMpZhzifnengh0aVgyVTlg).
 ![Some samples](Dataset_samples.jpg)
 # Code
 The complete code and details are coming.